The best Sony portrait lenses

 |

-Announced in late 2012, the Sony FE 35mm f/1.8 is a bright prime lens for Sony E-mount mirrorless cameras.
+Announced in late 2012, the Sony E 35mm f/1.8 OSS is a bright prime lens for Sony E-mount mirrorless cameras.
 Its optical construction is based on 11 elements in 9 groups, including an aspherical lens element.
 Thanks to its maximum aperture of f/1.8 and 9-blade circular aperture, it offers a pleasant bokeh effect.
-Its autofocus is efficient and silent, even when shooting video.
-For close-ups, the minimum focusing distance (22 cm) and magnification ratio (0.24x) are good points.
+Its autofocus is fast and quiet, even when shooting video.
+For close-ups, the minimum focusing distance (22 cm) and magnification ratio (0.24x) are real advantages.

-In terms of construction, the lens is not tropicalised and has a rather minimalist design.
-It is not stabilised, but this is not really a problem as it is compatible with the stabilisation of Sony cameras.
+In terms of construction, the lens is not weather-sealed and has a rather minimalist design.
+It is not stabilized, but this is not really a problem as it is compatible with the stabilization of Sony cameras.
 With its 35mm focal length, it is ideal for street, landscape, reportage and portrait photography.
 Its wide aperture also makes it easier to shoot in low light.

-It combines light weight, optical quality and versatility at an affordable price.
+It combines low weight, solid optical quality and real versatility at an affordable price.

 Sigma 56mm f/1.4 DC DN Contemporary